|Country:||United States of America (USA)|

 These are the common ranges that we've seen with Summit hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Some hops just taste better together.
-We agree, so we recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
-We found that Citra, Nugget, Chinook, Centennial, Amarillo & Simcoe hops are commonly used alongside the Summit hop, although many others have also been seen with it.
+We recently analyzed hundreds of the most popular beers to find which hops are commonly paired together.
+We found that Citra, Nugget, Chinook, Centennial, Amarillo & Simcoe hops are commonly used alongside the Summit hop.
+This is not a complete list, but should give you a good idea of what hops are commonly used together.

 Here is the relative frequency of the top 6 hops that are used with Summit: